HB10036/Polygames/README.md

 [![CircleCI](https://circleci.com/gh/facebookincubator/Polygames.svg?style=svg)](https://circleci.com/gh/facebookincubator/Polygames)

+# Highlight

+This repository was forked from [facebookarchive/Polygames](https://github.com/facebookincubator/polygames)

 # Polygames

 This README is a work in progress, please feel very free to post issues - we are happy to help.